Wisconsin cheese

 Wisconsin cheese is cheese made in the U.S. state of Wisconsin.
 Wisconsin has a long tradition and history of cheese production and it is widely associated in popular culture with cheese and the dairy industry.
+As of 2024, Wisconsin was the largest cheese-producing state in the U.S., responsible for 25.2% of the country's total cheese production.